encodis/mokuwiki/README.md

 # Installation

-Copy the `mokuwiki.py` file to somewhere in your path (e.g. `/usr/local/bin/mokuwiki` on a Unix based system).
-The `deploy` task of the supplied `ant` build.xml does this.
+Download and unzip the `dist/mokuwiki-1.0.zip` file.
+Change to the "mokuwiki-1.0" folder and run:

+`$ python setup.py install`.

 # Usage

-If installed as above then just run "mokuwiki" as a command line tool:
+Once installed as above then just run "mokuwiki" as a module from the command line:

 ```
-$ mokuwiki input-dir output-dir
+$ python -m mokuwiki input-dir output-dir
 ```

 Run in a Python interpreter using the "mokuwiki()" function: